-You will also find the Club A & B lists relating to Wheaten Terriers who die of, or are suspected of having died of, a hereditary disease; or in the case of RD, a list of the parents of Wheaten Terriers proven to have produced offspring with cases of RD.
+You will also find attached the Club A1, A2 & B lists, which are lists of the parents of Wheaten Terriers proven to have produced offspring with cases of Renal Dysplasia.

 In addition there is a separate section below providing information about the Worldwide Soft-Coated Wheaten Terrier Health Survey 2018, and how you can take part.

 Please scroll down for more information.

 Understanding, the health of the Soft-Coated Wheaten Terrier population is important for the well-being of the Breed both now and in the future.
 The more information we have about its health, the better we can understand what is affecting the Breed, and how we as a Club can work with the veterinary experts to help manage any health problems we see.

 It would be useful for the Club and the Breed as a whole, if you would please let us know should any of the following take place with regard to your Wheaten Terrier.

 1. If you undertake any DNA testing for either Protein Losing Nephropathy (PLN) or Degenerative Myelopathy (DM), please share the results with us.
 We only need the results – we don’t need to know the name of the individual Wheaten Terrier, unless you wish to share this.
 You can submit these results through the Health Team by contacting them at the following link – Health Team.

 Please be aware that if you are a Club Member, and carry out these tests through Laboklin Laboratories, using the special Club endorsed forms to obtain the reduced charges, it is requirement that you do share the test results with the us.
 See the Testing section under HEALTH for more information on how to obtain these forms.